Raising awareness of lung cancer symptoms

 Signs and symptoms

-Using other types of tobacco products such as cigars, pipe tobacco and chewing tobacco can also increase your risk of developing cancer.
+Using other tobacco products can also increase your risk of developing cancer, such as:

 Every year that you don't smoke, your risk of getting serious illnesses such as lung cancer will decrease.